Getting Started

 <script setup>

-// @vr-name: Counter (Note: This comment tells the compiler the generated component name)
+// @vr-name: Counter (Note: This comment tells the compiler the name of the generated component)

 import { ref } from 'vue';